 In addition Executive Board acts as the Group Risk Management Steering Group.
 Risk Management Steering Group is responsible for the Group's strategic risk assessment and setting risk management priorities and risk management measures.
-It assesses the adequacy and timeliness of the Group's risk management policy, and decides over the extent to which key external cooperative parties are obligated to comply with the content of this.
-In addition, it reviews and approves changes in the risk reporting process, Finnair common risk language and risk model.
+It assesses the adequacy and timeliness of the Group's risk management policy.
+In addition, it approves changes in the risk reporting process, Finnair common risk language and risk model.
 The Steering Group is headed by the CEO and meets bi-monthly.